 You're babysitting someone's young child.
 The child puts his finger in his nose.
-You want to scold him and tell him not to do that.
-You say:
+You want to scold him and tell not to do that, so you say this.

 Ew!
 Don't pick your nose!
 That's gross!

 Make this sound when you see, smell, or hear about something disgusting.

 "Picking your nose" means putting your finger in your nose to pull out boogers.
 Boogers are the greenish-gray, solid substance which builds up inside your nose.